wearefuturegov/bucks-adoption/README.md

 - uses those saved answers to build a personalised "readiness plan"
 - lets the user email that plan to themselves or someone else
 - pulls in a dynamic list of adoption information events from Eventbrite
+- an interface to manage all that content for users at `/admin`

 ## Prerequisites